Critical evaluation of the neoclassical model for the equilibrium electrostatic field in a tokamak: Conclusions and outlook

 \section{Conclusions and outlook}

-From the preceding analysis, we find that the use of an equation of motion to determine the equilibrium electrostatic field leads to inconsistencies, either internally or with expected experimental measurement of the electron temperature profile.
+From the preceding analysis, we find that the use of an equation of motion to determine the equilibrium electrostatic field rather than Poisson's equation leads to formal inconsistencies in the model.
 Part of the problem lies in treating the poloidal and radial components of the field separately, when there is only one electrostatic potential from which both components may be determined.
-The remainder lies in the neglect of Gauss's law popularly established within the plasma physics community~\citep{chen-84,dendybook-93,tokamaks-2004,roseclark,brag-1965,book-nrl-77,dinkbook-05,staceybook05,kivel95,spsbds03,mbk04,goldruth95}, which relegates the defining relation for the electrostatic field to a position of subsidiary moment.
+The remainder lies in the neglect of Gauss's law popularly established within the plasma physics community~\citep{goldruth95,kivel95,spsbds03,mbk04,dinkbook-05}, which relegates the defining relation for the electrostatic field to a position of subsidiary moment.
 Any model which treats the plasma as a neutral, conducting fluid, where neutrality is understood to hold down to some scale smaller than the differential volume element used to define the continuum quantities, needs to respect {\it all} of Maxwell's laws, which are manifestly Lorentz covariant.
 Taking a field theoretic perspective implies that the electrostatic field within a neutral medium must either vanish or result from sources and be supported by dielectric polarization.
-In conclusion, we determine that we are unsatisfied by either neoclassical model for the equilibrium electrostatic field within a tokamak plasma on the grounds that they do not respect the mathematics of field theory.
-An alternative description in terms of shifting magnetic flux may possibly account for any direct experimental observations of an electric field within the device~\citep{holcomb-10E506,cortes-1596}.
-The thrust of our argument is simply that, if there is an electric field within a tokamak, then it must play by the same rules as every other electric field found in nature.